Paulette-Zaldivar-Flores/Globetrotter/README.md

 ## General Information
-<ul><li>The goal of this project was to create a map app that allows you to easily calculate the distance between places wether on a bike, car or walking.</li></ul>
+<ul><li>The goal of this project was to create a map app that allows you to easily calculate your workout depending on location</li></ul>

 ## Technologies Used